Coagulation: Contact activation pathway (intrinsic)

 The contact activation pathway begins with formation of the primary complex on collagen by high-molecular-weight kininogen (HMWK), prekallikrein, and FXII (Hageman factor).
 Prekallikrein is converted to kallikrein and FXII becomes FXIIa.
 FXIIa converts FXI into FXIa.
 Factor XIa activates FIX, which with its co-factor FVIIIa form the tenase complex, which activates FX to FXa.
-The minor role that the contact activation pathway has in initiating clot formation can be illustrated by the fact that individuals with severe deficiencies of FXII, HMWK, and prekallikrein do not have a bleeding disorder.
+The minor role that the contact activation pathway has in initiating blood clot formation (or more specifically, physiological hemostasis) can be illustrated by the fact that individuals with severe deficiencies of FXII, HMWK, and prekallikrein do not have a bleeding disorder.
 Instead, contact activation system seems to be more involved in inflammation, and innate immunity.
-Despite this, interference with the pathway may confer protection against thrombosis without a significant bleeding risk.
+Interference with the pathway may confer protection against thrombosis without a significant bleeding risk.

+Inhibition of factor XII and PK interferes with innate immunity in animal models.
+More promising is inhibition of factor XI, which in early clinical trials have shown the expected effect.

 Final common pathway

 The division of coagulation in two pathways is arbitrary, originating from laboratory tests in which clotting times were measured either after the clotting was initiated by glass, the intrinsic pathway; or clotting was initiated by thromboplastin (a mix of tissue factor and phospholipids), the extrinsic pathway.

 Further, the final common pathway scheme implies that prothrombin is converted to thrombin only when acted upon by the intrinsic or extrinsic pathways, which is an oversimplification.
 In fact, thrombin is generated by activated platelets at the initiation of the platelet plug, which in turn promotes more platelet activation.

-Thrombin functions not only to convert fibrinogen to fibrin, it also activates Factors VIII and V and their inhibitor protein C (in the presence of thrombomodulin); and it activates Factor XIII, which forms covalent bonds that crosslink the fibrin polymers that form from activated monomers.
+Thrombin functions not only to convert fibrinogen to fibrin, it also activates Factors VIII and V and their inhibitor protein C (in the presence of thrombomodulin).
+By activating Factor XIII, covalent bonds are formed that crosslink the fibrin polymers that form from activated monomers.
+This stabilizes the fibrin network.

 The coagulation cascade is maintained in a prothrombotic state by the continued activation of FVIII and FIX to form the tenase complex until it is down-regulated by the anticoagulant pathways.